915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```
 * The [`str.format()`](../library/stdtypes.html#str.format "str.format") method of strings requires more manual
 effort.
-Youâll still use `{` and `}` to mark where a variable
+You’ll still use `{` and `}` to mark where a variable
 will be substituted and can provide detailed formatting directives,
-but youâll also need to provide the information to be formatted.
+but you’ll also need to provide the information to be formatted.